|

 topics, said Jerry Webb.
 "I was intrigued by how the articles

 were about exciting new science, rather than reviews.''
+Perhaps years of initiatives to encourage young

 scientists to become more media friendly are paying off, said Peter